-Voluntary coverage for the spouse of a self-employed person younger than the retirement age.
+Voluntary coverage for the spouse of a self-employed person younger than the normal retirement age and not receiving an old-age pension; and for a micro-enterprise employee.

-Insured person: 10.5% of covered earnings; administrative fees for the individual account.
+Insured person: 10.5% of covered earnings plus administrative fees for the individual account.

-The combined total insured person and employer contribution of 34.09% of covered earnings finances oldage, disability, survivors, sickness and maternity, work injury, parent's, and unemployment benefits.
-Of that total, 16% of covered earnings finances the NDC pension and 4% is directed to the individual account.
-(In 2015, the contribution rate for the individual account will increase by 1% and the NDC contribution rate will decrease by 1%.)
+The combined total insured person and employer contribution of 34.09% of covered earnings finances old-age, disability, survivors, sickness and maternity, work injury, parents', and unemployment benefits.
+Of that total, 14% of covered earnings finances the NDC pension and 6% is directed to the individual account.

-For salary workers, the annual minimum earnings used to calculate contributions are the legal annual minimum wage; for wage workers the minimum daily earnings used to calculate contributions are the legal hourly minimum wage.
+For salaried workers, the annual minimum earnings used to calculate contributions are the legal annual minimum wage; for wage workers the minimum daily earnings used to calculate contributions are the legal hourly minimum wage.

-The legal hourly minimum wage is €1.99.
+The legal hourly minimum wage based on a 40-hour week is \in 2.313.

-The legal annual minimum wage is €3,840.
+The legal annual minimum wage is €4,440.

-The maximum annual earnings used to calculate contributions are \notin 46,400.
+The maximum annual earnings used to calculate contributions are $\[\in \]$ 48.600.